sustainablesardinia/technical-documents/en/README-template.md

 -------------------------------------------------------------------------------
 ## 3. Statement of the solution

-### How does the project work?
+### How does the solution work?
 How is it organised?

 _Use a block diagram, but keep it simple and clear.
 No UML needed here._

-### What resources are required to carry out the project?
+### What resources are required to carry out the solution?

 #### Human resources